Unicote/Unicote.github.io/content/posts/extract-vendor.md

 - Now see if it has a payload.bin or system.dat.br and vendor.dat.br

-### If it has a payload.bin, then, your device is A/B, and the job is actually very easy,
+### If it has a payload.bin, then, your device is A/B, and the job is actually very easy
 - Use [this tool](https://forum.xda-developers.com/attachment.php?attachmentid=4760222) and run the python file in it.
 - You will now have img files ready.

-### You are unlucky and have br files inside.
+### You are unlucky and have br files insides

 So what?
 We can still extract them, a bit of more work, but yes we can.